0xchase/binary-ninja-toolkit/README.md

 ### Malware Analysis Toolkit
  - Use binja tabbed dock plugin to organize all the different views
  - Automatically rename all functions
- - New panel that show function name, xrefs, syscalls, importance level, location, and description of purpose
  - Create an importance rating based on syscalls, size, complexity, location in function call graph, etc
  - Visually iterate through functions based on importance, if syscalls are known, etc. Print function summary.
 Quickly rename each function.
  - Report editing system.
 Can add commands output to report like in r2report.

+### Tabbed dock plugin vews
+ - New panel that show function name, xrefs, syscalls, importance level, location, and description of purpose
+ - Report editing window
+ - Report preview window
+ - Summary of last run.
+Show all the funcitons called, with argument values,

 ### CLI
  - Create a new command structure, inspired by or **identical to** the radare2 commands